JoelJa835/Map-Reduce/README.md

-# Map-Reduce Implementation on Kubernetes for Word Frequency (Project 2024)
+# Map-Reduce Implementation on Kubernetes (Project 2024)
 *for Principles of Distributed Systems Class, Technical University of Crete*

 ## Overview